ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > The Terraform Cloud/Terraform Enterprise private module registry allows organizations to store and share Terraform configurations in a private and secure way.
 This method keeps the configurations confidential within your organization, supports Terraform's semantic version constraints, and provides a browsable directory.

 #### Q221.
 You are writing a child Terraform module which provisions an AWS instance.
 You want to make use of the IP address returned in the root configuration.
 You name the instance resource “main”.

-- [x] A. Which of these is the correct way to define the output value using HCL2?
+Which of these is the correct way to define the output value using HCL2?

-- [ ] B. C.
+- [ ] A. C.
-- [ ] C. D.
+- [ ] B. D.

 > C is not valid because the quotes.